datasektionen/bawang-content/sektionen/ordnar/body_en.md

     Björn Rhoads (Gahm), Septimus 1991
     Carl-Johan Graufelds, Sextus 1990
 {{- end }}

 ## Kassör Emeritus

 Membership of the Kassör Emeritus order is awarded to treasurers at the chapter who have served an entire term.

 The order's medal is a five-pointed green star, with a black field, and a cerise delta in the middle.
 The star is coated by a golden laurel wreath.

+Motto: Ca$h is king.
+Plastic is fantastic.
+Credit is life.

+    Lukas Malmberg, Quadragesimus 2025
     Melvin Jakobsson, Duodequadragesimus 2024
     Felix Murnion, Undequadragesimus 2023
     Matteus Berg, Tricesimus Septimus 2021